Introducing this Guide

 2) Khao Tham.
 This center offers donation-based English Language 10 day retreats every month.
 I don’t personally know too much about this center, but a dear dharma friend gave their former abbot a high recommendation, and everything I read on the website suggests to me it’s for real.
 I don’t hesitate to give it my thumbs up.

-If you do have an established practice, and are looking for a top-notch monastic environment (which generally means little-to-no personal instruction), here’s three excellent choices:
+If you do have an established practice and are looking for a top-notch monastic environment (which generally means little-to-no personal instruction), here are three excellent choices:

 3) Wat Tam Doi Tohn.
-As of 2013, they offered monthly 5 day meditation retreats and also allowed meditators to stay on for independent practice (not sure what the situation is nowadays).
+As of 2013, they offered monthly 5-day meditation retreats and also allowed meditators to stay on for independent practice (not sure what the situation is nowadays).
 I found the teacher very inspiring and radiant, though he doesn’t speak English.
 During a retreat, there is a translator and you will receive group interviews, but if you’re there at other times, you’re likely on your own.
-The conditions are more than sufficient, and there’s a couple sweet caves to meditate in.
+The conditions are more than sufficient, and there are a couple sweet caves to meditate in.

 5) Wat Pah Nanachat.
 This is probably the most famous & well-respected Thai Monastery that is readily accessible to Westerners.
 It was originally started by Ajahn Chah, one of the pre-eminent meditation masters of the past 100 years, and was created specifically for Westerners.
 There will be plenty of English spoken, and many other Western monastics and laypeople will be present.
 I’ve never been here, though from what I understand, it’s a little on the social side, but also is rooted in very deep practice, and gives a good taste of Thai monastic life.
 You really can’t go wrong with a visit here.

-6) Finally, for some additional courses in the Mahasi style, try the Doi Suthep Insight Meditation Center, or Wat Ram Poeng.
+6) Finally, for some additional centers that do multi-day courses, try the Doi Suthep Insight Meditation Center or Wat Ram Poeng.
 I believe both of those have pretty intense “beginner’s” courses that are 21 & 26 days long.
 There are of course other options, and you can always do a 10 day Goenka course, but the above options should be plenty.